Past Team Members

 Nia Kamau (Class of 2022)

-Nia is from Little Elm, TX and is double majoring in Human Rights and International Studies with minors in Economics, Public Policy and International Affairs, and Arabic.
-As an undergraduate research assistant for Voices of SMU, Nia conducts interviews of and research on SMU alumni, focusing on how SMU can improve in the areas of diversity and inclusivity.
-At SMU, Nia is also an Honors Scholar, a Student Worker for the SMU Human Rights Program, and a 2020-2021 Residential Assistant.
-In Dallas, Nia co-directs the Champions Mentorship Program, which mobilizes college students to empower underprivileged youth with the tools to pursue higher education.
+Nia is from Little Elm, TX and earned her Bachelor’s Degrees in Human Rights and International Studies with minors in Economics, Public Policy and International Affairs, and Arabic.
+As an undergraduate research assistant for Voices of SMU, Nia conducted interviews of and research on SMU alumni, focusing on how SMU can improve in the areas of diversity and inclusivity.
+At SMU, Nia was an Honors Scholar, a Student Worker for the SMU Human Rights Program, and a 2020-2021 Residential Assistant.
+In Dallas, Nia co-directed the Champions Mentorship Program, which mobilizes college students to empower underprivileged youth with the tools to pursue higher education.

 Abby Herrera (Class of 2024)